-【SaaS Inbound Marketing Website Case Study – Acquiring Customers】
+【SaaS Inbound Marketing Guide: Website Case Study – Auto-Acquire Customers】

 One of the hardest part for startup SaaS is acquiring new customers.
 Today we are going to discuss some key features you can have in your SaaS website to assist your visitor on their conversion path.
 We will also dive deep into a case study with SaaS brand Zapier’s example demonstrating how does everything work well together.